harris221212/My-Programs/readme.md

 ### Usage

 To add bookmark, run `rofiA.py` and paste in the text you want to save.
 To access bookmark, run `rofiB.py` and press `Enter` over desired text.
 It will be copied to the clipboard.
+To remove bookmark, press `Alt+w` to remove selected bookmark.

 ## appleMusic.py